For Subhashini 'Sharad Yadav’, protecting father's turf, legacy uphill task on poll debut

 Sitting MLA Niranjan Mehta, a Kushwaha by caste, could lose a section of votes to fellow casteman and LJP nominee Vijay Kumar Singh.

-Subhasini''s path also does not look very easy.
+Subhasini's path also does not look very easy.

 JAP candidate Prabhash Kumar, a Yadav by caste who was once a favourite of Lalu Prasad and had served as the state general secretary of the RJD, left the party after the seat went to the Congress and joined Pappu Yadav-led outfit.